Filipino Americans: Identity

-Considering most people now, when they hear the word "assimilate," they almost automatically think of converting.
-Although many Filipinos migrate to America to start a "new life," they still carry over some negative norms (Wolf 476).

 This description has also been used in the political arena, given the lack of political mobilization.
 In the mid-1990s it was estimated that some one hundred Filipino Americans have been elected or appointed to public office.
 This lack of political representation contributes to the perception that Filipino Americans are invisible.

 The concept is also used to describe how the ethnicity has assimilated.
 Few affirmative action programs target the group although affirmative action programs rarely target Asian Americans in general.
 Assimilation was easier given that the group is majority religiously Christian, fluent in English, and have high levels of education.
 The concept was in greater use in the past, before the post-1965 wave of arrivals.

-The term invisible minority has been used for Asian Americans as a whole, and the term "model minority" has been applied to Filipinos as well as other Asian American groups.
+The term invisible minority has been used for Asian Americans as a whole, and the term "model minority" has been applied to Filipinos as well as other Asian-American groups.
 Filipino critics allege that Filipino Americans are ignored in immigration literature and studies.

 As with fellow Asian Americans, Filipino Americans are viewed as "perpetual foreigners", even for those born in the United States.
 This has resulted in physical attacks on Filipino Americans, as well as non-violent forms of discrimination.

-In college and high school campuses, many Filipino American student organizations put on annual Pilipino Culture Nights to showcase dances, perform skits, and comment on the issues such as identity and lack of cultural awareness due to assimilation and colonization.
+In college and high school campuses, many Filipino-American student organizations put on annual Pilipino Culture Nights to showcase dances, perform skits, and comment on issues such as identity and lack of cultural awareness due to assimilation and colonization.

-Filipino American gay, lesbian, transgender, and bisexual identities are often shaped by immigration status, generation, religion, and racial formation.
+Filipino-American gay, lesbian, transgender, and bisexual identities are often shaped by immigration status, generation, religion, and racial formation.